 - 1. Chat about these common nouns.
 If you wish to start teaching grammar at this stage, explain that they are nouns because you can see pictures of them.
-Look together at the section on common nouns in the Grammar Section (page 133 of the Student's Book). - 2.
-Ask children to describe each picture using colours or one of the adjectives from the page. - 3.
+Look together at the section on common nouns in the Grammar Page (page 129 of the Student's Book). - 2.
+Ask the children to describe each picture using colours or one of the adjectives from page. - 3.
 Ask the children to name objects in the classroom and explain that they are also nouns.
-Pronunciation: Make sure that the children do NOT say, 'aye ball, aye girl' etc. The article 'a' should be pronounced 'uh' without any stress. - C. a house a ball a girl a cow
+Pronunciation: Make sure that the children do NOT say, 'aye ball, aye girl' etc. The article 'a' should be pronounced 'uh' without any stress.